Jeklah/vampire/README.md

 ## Gameplay Tips

 1. **Start with the Guide**: Press H to see the quick start guide when you begin
-2. **Learn the Legend**: Press L to see what all the colored shapes mean
+2. **Learn the Legend**: Press L to see what all the pixel art characters mean
+3. **Enjoy the Atmosphere**: Beautiful starry night sky with twinkling stars and moon
+4. **Appreciate the Art**: Game is zoomed in to showcase detailed pixel art sprites
-3. **Night is Your Friend**: Plan major activities during nighttime to avoid sunlight damage
+5. **Night is Your Friend**: Plan major activities during nighttime to avoid sunlight damage
-4. **Feed Regularly**: Keep your blood meter above 20% to avoid starvation damage
+6. **Feed Regularly**: Keep your blood meter above 20% to avoid starvation damage
-5. **Combat Strategy**: Use Space to attack hostile infected (red squares with X marks)
+7. **Combat Strategy**: Use Space to attack hostile infected (red-eyed creatures with claws)
-6. **Visual Cues**: Look for gold crowns on clan leaders, circles for animals
+8. **Visual Cues**: Look for gold crowns on clan leaders, cute animals for blood sources
+9. **Watch the Effects**: Blood particles appear when feeding for visual feedback
-7. **Health Monitoring**: Watch the health bars above entities to assess threats
+10. **Health Monitoring**: Watch the health bars above entities to assess threats
-8. **Build Trust Slowly**: Interact repeatedly with clan leaders to build alliances
+11. **Build Trust Slowly**: Interact repeatedly with clan leaders to build alliances
-9. **Progressive Power**: Feeding improves your vampire abilities over time
+12. **Progressive Power**: Feeding improves your vampire abilities over time
-10. **Survival Focus**: Your first week is about learning the mechanics and staying alive
+13. **Survival Focus**: Your first week is about learning the mechanics and staying alive

 ## License